meom-group/eophis/docs/source/tutorial.rst

 Generate OASIS material
 ~~~~~~~~~~~~~~~~~~~~~~~

 OASIS namelist can be generated with ``write_coupling_namelist()``.
 This function requires total simulation time as argument.
 This information is available from time parameters in Toy Earth namelist.
-Define a Fortran Namelist object (step 3) from ``earth_namelist_tuto`` with:
+Define a Fortran Namelist object (step 2) from ``earth_namelist_tuto`` with:

 .. code-block :: python

     earth_nml = eophis.FortranNamelist(os.path.join(os.getcwd(),'earth_namelist_tuto'))

-and read parameters with:
+and read parameters (step 3) with:

 .. code-block :: python

     step, it_end, it_0 = earth_nml.get('rn_Dt','nn_itend','nn_it000')
     total_time = (it_end - it_0 + 1) * step

-We finally generate OASIS namelist (step 4) with:
+We finally generate OASIS namelist (step 5) with:

 .. code-block :: python